 \subsection{Design Simplification}

-A rather more interesting result is observed in the Acrobot environment where the best-performing co-design configuration happens to find a design that reduced the more difficult two-link Acrobot control problem to a simpler one-link control problem by choosing the minimum length for the first link (as shown in Fig. \ref{fig:Acrobot-visualisation}).
+A rather more interesting result is observed in the Acrobot environment.
+The best-performing co-design configuration happens to find a design that reduced the more difficult two-link Acrobot control problem to a simpler one-link control problem by choosing the smallest length value for the first link (Fig. \ref{fig:Acrobot-visualisation}).